FlushingBaseball/library-of-ptolemy/README.md

 The overall strokes of a shattered legion starting to come around to the idea that they need to centralize is great, the inquisitor(s) stuff is awful, the combat after the opening scene is awful.
 If you weanted Alpha Legion lore you got it, if you wanted a good book...

+Theo Solomon was an intresting choice, for the narration.
 **2/5**